U.S. economy accelerated during first full Trump quarter

 Second-quarter growth more than doubled the sluggish pace from the first three months of the year.
 First-quarter economic growth was revised down to 1.2%.

 The economy gained steam in part because of stronger consumer spending, according to the Commerce Department.
-Increased federal government spending also helped.
+Helped by the strong job market, personal spending grew at a 2.8% pace, faster than in the first quarter.

+That's a relief because despite stronger consumer confidence, Americans have been unwilling to spend more.

+The economy also benefited during the second quarter from increased federal government spending.

+Growth was held back by the housing market, though.
+Residential Investment, which includes houses and apartments, tumbled by nearly 7% last quarter.
+Exports also slowed.

-Trump's campaign-trail promise of 4% growth remains elusive, though the United States is getting closer to the moderate goal of 3% that he has set since taking office.
+Overall economic growth is well short of 4%, the promise Trump made as a candidate, but it is getting closer to the moderate goal of 3% that he has set since taking office.

+Trump's election and promises of massive tax cuts and infrastructure spending lifted expectations on Wall Street and among economists of faster growth.
+But Trump hasn't been able to get his economic agenda through Congress, so those expectations have been dialed back.

+Last week, the International Monetary Fund lowered its U.S. growth forecast for this year and next because of "uncertainty" over the timing and size of Trump's policies.
+And the U.S. dollar, which rallied after the election, has retreated sharply in recent months.